-Rate and fee transparency: NFCU shows today's mortgage rates right on its home page.
-Its detailed rate and fee sheet is public and extremely informative.
-Their transparency can be very helpful for borrowers who are doing early research.
-(Although it's important to remember not all applicants will qualify for the best rates.)
+NFCU shows its current mortgage loan rates on its website.
+Its detailed mortgage rate and fee sheet is public and extremely informative.
+That transparency can be very helpful for borrowers who are doing early research.
+(Although it's important to remember not all applicants qualify for the best mortgage rate.)

-Rate lock: Navy Federal offers a free rate lock called Freedom Lock for purchase and refinance applications.
-If rates go up, yours stays the same.
-If rates go down, you can relock at the lower rate within 60 days.
-A purchase contract is required, limits apply, and the VA loan is not eligible.
+Navy Federal Credit Union Mortgage offers a free rate lock (called Freedom Lock) for purchase and refinance applications.
+With the lock, if rates go up, yours stays the same.
+If rates go down, you can re-lock at the lower rate within 60 days.
+A purchase contract is required, and limits apply.
+VA loans are not eligible.

-Special loan for members of the military: Besides the VA loan, Navy Federal offers the Military Choice loan to active duty or veteran borrowers who have already exhausted their VA loan benefit.
-There is no down payment requirement and no private mortgage insurance (PMI).
+NFCU is a top VA loan provider.
+Navy Federal Credit Union Mortgage also offers the Military Choice loan to active duty or veteran borrowers who have already exhausted their VA loan benefits.
+There is no down payment requirement and no private mortgage insurance.